FOREX-Yen hits 8-week high vs dollar on latest bout of Korean tensions

 The euro edged down 0.2 percent to $1.1726.
 The common currency had lost about 0.4 percent overnight after news U.S. job openings surged to a record in June reinforced Friday's robust payrolls data and supported the greenback.

-Elsewhere, the New Zealand dollar's retreat continued, reaching a three-week low of $0.7309.
+Elsewhere, the the New Zealand dollar's retreat continued, reaching a three-week low of $0.7309.

 The kiwi has been on the back foot all week ahead of the Reserve Bank of New Zealand's (RBNZ) policy decision due on Thursday, when it is widely expected to keep interest rates unchanged at a record low 1.75 percent.